When technology and nature meet

 Typical causes of insect infestation

-An infestation usually begins inconspicuously.
-Even the smallest openings are enough for insects to penetrate.
+An infestation usually starts inconspicuously.
+Even the smallest openings are enough for insects to enter.

 Common triggers: